-We are a performance materials company and a leading producer of commercial silica used in a wide range of industrial applications and in the oil and gas industry.
-In addition, through our acquisition of EP Minerals, LLC ("EPM") and its affiliated companies in 2018, we are an industry leader in the production of products derived from diatomaceous earth, perlite, engineered clays, and non-activated clays.
+We are a performance materials company and one of the largest domestic producers of commercial silica used in the oil and gas industry and in a wide range of industrial applications.
+In addition, through our subsidiary EP Minerals, LLC ("EPM") we are an industry leader in the production of industrial minerals, including diatomaceous earth, clay (calcium bentonite and calcium montmorillonite), and perlite.

-During our 120-year history, we have developed core competencies in mining, processing, logistics and materials science that enable us to produce and cost-effectively deliver over 400 diversified product types to customers across our end markets.
-As of December 31, 2019, we operate 25 production facilities across the United States.
-We control 527 million tons of reserves of commercial silica, which can be processed to make 202 million tons of finished products that meet API frac sand specifications, and 59 million tons of reserves of diatomaceous earth, perlite, and clays.
+During our 121-year history, we have developed core competencies in mining, processing, logistics and materials science that enable us to produce and cost-effectively deliver over 400 diversified product types to customers across our end markets.
+As of December 31, 2020, we operated 23 production facilities across the United States.
+We control 489 million tons of reserves of commercial silica, which can be processed to make 197 million tons of finished products that meet API frac sand specifications, and 79 million tons of reserves of diatomaceous earth, perlite, and clays.